wp-plugins/ads-campaigns/readme.txt

 1. Create a Facebook Ad in your Wordpress Admin (Part 1)
 2. Create a Facebook Ad in your Wordpress Admin (Part 2)
-3. Create a Facebook Ad directly from a Wordpress page
+3. Create a Facebook Ad directly from Wordpress
 4. Your Ad on Facebook
 5. Create a Google Ad in your Wordpress Admin (Part 1)
 6. Create a Google Ad in your Wordpress Admin (Part 2)
-7. Create a Google Ad directly from a Wordpress page
+7. Create a Google Ad directly from Wordpress
 8. Your Ad on Google

 == Upgrade Notice ==